craine-io/example-terraform-repo/README.md

-# Building the AIRE Framework - Example Terraform Repository
+# Building the AIRE Framework: Example Terraform Repository
 This repo is a companion repo for the Building the AIRE Framework livestream series.

 ## Livestream Description